 Strasbourg is a must for lovers of Christmas markets.
 Many people think this city is the capital of the Christmas market.
 Of course, it is the oldest in Europe.
 So it is worth a visit.
 This French pearl is located at the border of France and Germany in the Alsace region.
 It only takes 2 hours by train from Paris.
 Therefore, if you want to see them at the same time, it is best to use the holidays to explore them.
 In Strasbourg, you will see more traditional and rustic decorations.

 The capital of Estonia is one of the best Christmas destinations.
-Tallinn is counting on a beautiful old city, which was listed as a UNESCO World Heritage Site in 1997.
+Tallinn is counted as a beautiful old city, which was listed as a UNESCO World Heritage Site in 1997.
 The structure is preserved, which is why the city is regarded as the “Pearl of the Middle Ages in Europe”.

 In Georgia, they will celebrate Orthodox Christmas on January 7, but you can celebrate them as well as Catholicism.
 The Christmas market, three markets, and decoration areas are for you to visit for a long time.
 If you have time, you can move in from January 25th to January 8th or 9th.
 Besides, New Year’s Eve will be cool in Tbilisi.
 This is a great opportunity to explore local culture and traditions.
 You must participate in the Alilo parade.